open-eio/upython-poly/README.md

 ```
 and presto! (hopefully presto) your app will roll up in a tiny ball and go cower inside one file in `html/index.html`.
 That means that if you run `./load-scripts` after `npm run build` your changes will push directly to the attached feather, no extra steps!

+When built, the `SERVER_ADDRESS` variable will default to sending requests just to the root where the page is served from, which will be the case once `index.html` is being served from the device.